whitneylarose/data_catalog/docs/downloading_datasets.md

 # Downloading Datasets via API

-The CKAN API utilizes http request to download datasets.
-This is okay for smaller datasets but slow and inefficient for larger datasets.

-There are two examples provided that shows how to download multiple datsets utilzing the API.
+The CKAN API can be utilized to search for relevant key words.
+It returns all details related to the resource, including the exact URL.
+In the two provided examples, we utilize `wget` to download queried datasets.

-#### Example 1
+### Example 1
 This examples shows how to download datasets that have a specific tag.
 You can run this with the following:
 ```
 python search_tags.py <tag> <api_key>